 Click on Tools in the menu bar, and then click Backup below it.
-Here an administrator can backup and restore the configuration.
-The configuration file stores settings, system IP addresses of the firewall's interfaces. network address table. service table, IPSec settings, port mapping. and policies.
+Here an administrator can backup restore the and The configuration. configuration file stores system settings.
+IP addresses of the firewall's network interfaces address table. service table.
+IPSec settings, port mapping, and policies.
 When the configuration process is completed, a system administrator can download the configuration file onto a local disc as a backup.
 System Administrators